The PaciFIST Precept

 Set an example for others, and remember the Golden Rule.
 Act with the same standards of conduct that you would like everyone else to.
 You are carrying a gun because you want to live in a safer, kinder, more peaceful society, so you must set a good example yourself by being a safer, kinder, more peaceful person.
 As Principle One flowed into Principle Two, so does Two into Three.
-If you create the peaceful mindset internally, and carry that peaceful, mindful attitude with you into your interactions with others, hopefully they, too, will follow your example and do the same.
+If you create a peaceful mindset internally, and carry that peaceful, mindful attitude with you into your interactions with others, hopefully they will follow your example and do the same.

 But it is not always enough simply to be a good example, especially when a good example of concealed carry is designed to go unnoticed and avoid conflict.
 The best examples are, by nature, the least visible.
 If we want to ensure that the worst examples aren’t the only ones that get discussed, we must strive to police our own.
 Call out and correct irresponsible gun ownership.
 Admonish those who encourage or glorify the initiation of violence.

 When advocating for concealed carry or gun rights, avoid divisive rhetoric.
-Resist the urge to get involved in name-calling and instead emphasize with your opponent.
+Resist the urge to get involved in name-calling and instead emphathize with your opponent.
 Remember that even if you believe someone is wrong, that does not mean that they are unreasonable.
 It is possible to come to logically sound conclusions based on flawed premises.
 A person who knows little about guns, and who only sees those worst examples that are most visible, is not illogical in concluding that guns are bad from those limited, skewed facts.
-This is the purpose behind education, and there can be no education without good-faith outreach.
+This is the purpose of education, and there can be no education without good-faith outreach.

-That outreach is of paramount importance.
+This outreach is of paramount importance.
 The right to self-defense, which includes the right to bear arms, is a human right.
 It belongs to everyone, regardless of race, color, creed, gender, identity, or orientation.
 One of the surest ways to protect gun rights is to highlight this, and to encourage people of all stripes to exercise their rights.
-It is politically much harder to take away a right that all people value than one that is only associated with white, rural, heterosexual, cisgendered men.
+It is politically much harder to take away a right that all people value than one that is only associated with white, rural, heterosexual, cis-gendered men.
 There is no room for racism or bigotry in gun rights, and we must do everything we can to prevent the perception that they are in any way related.
 If everyone is able to protect themselves from hatred and violence, no one will have to.

 And lastly, if someone does not have any interest in guns and wants nothing to do with them, that is ok.
 It is enough to convince someone not to oppose gun rights.
 Trying to force anyone to do something they don’t want to do goes too far.
 Each person must be free to choose what is right for them to seek their own personal peace.
-Societal peace doesn’t require that everyone be carrying a gun for self-defense.
+Societal peace doesn’t require that everyone is carrying a gun for self-defense.
 It only matters that everyone can.